atesgoral/vagrant-staging/README.md

      IdentitiesOnly yes
 ```

-All the shell script does is to determine the host port number that is mapped to the SSH port (22) on the guest, and to determine the absolute path to the private key.
+All the shell script does is to determine the port number on the host that is mapped to the SSH port (22) on the guest, and to determine the absolute path to the private key.

-Edit the hostname if you like.
+Edit the host name if you like.

 ## Use it